pbzona/peep/README.md

     `var here = 'your inline code'`

-To use code blocks with the default style (light gray background, red text, same as inline style):
+To use code blocks with the default style:

     ```
     var myCode = 'this is some code';